 The point here is to be consistent.

-The training can’t be effective if you don’t involve your friends and family.
+The training can’t be practical if you don’t involve your friends and family.
 Otherwise, your dog may think that it’s only not okay to jump on you.

 Before your friends arrive at your place, you can tell them not to encourage your dog’s jumping behavior and directly ask it to sit instead.

 Have them approach your dog turn by turn and teach them how not to encourage your dog to jump.
-Moreover, ask them to give your dog a treat if it doesn’t jump.
+Moreover, ask them to give your dog a treat if it doesn’t bounce.

 6. Practice Is Key